Contemplations from one man’s journey back from Atheism

 [Narrated by Ibn Hibban in his Saheeh]

 [7] Freedom, in this life and more importantly, in the Hereafter, is found in submission to Allāh.
-As for a person who is imprisoned by his desires or wanting to please people, then this only leads to misery and unhappiness.
+As for a person who is imprisoned by his desires or wants to please people, this only leads to misery and unhappiness.

 How pertinent are the words of the virtuous companion Rab’iyy Ibn ‘Amir to Rustum, the Commander of the great Persian empire, during the battle of Al-Qādisiyyah in the year 14h.
 When Rustum questioned Rab’iyy about his mission, he replied: